munificent/game-programming-patterns/book/type-object.markdown

 We'd have a chunk of code that reads each breed entry and instantiates a new Breed instance with its data.
-As you can see from the `"parent": "Troll"` fields above, the Troll Archer and Troll Wizard breeds inherit from the base Troll breed.
+As you can see from the `"parent": "Troll"` fields, the Troll Archer and Troll Wizard breeds inherit from the base Troll breed.

 Since both of them have zero for their health, they'll inherit it from